 The Non-executive Directors’ appointment letters anticipate a minimum time commitment of 20 days per annum, recognising that there is always the possibility of an additional time commitment and ad hoc matters arising from time to time, particularly when the Company is undergoing a period of increased activity.
 The average time commitment inevitably increases where a Non-executive Director assumes additional responsibilities such as being appointed to a Board Committee.

 All new Non-executive Directors undergo an induction programme and as such spend considerably more than the minimum commitment during the course of a year.
 All Non-executive Directors are required to inform the Chair before accepting another position in order to ensure the Director has sufficient time to fulfil their duties.
+The current Board commitments of all Directors are shown on pages 64 and 65 and their terms of appointment are reported on pages 56 to 62.

 The Company’s Articles of Association contain powers of removal, appointment, election and re-election of Directors and provide that all of the Directors must retire and may offer themselves for re-election at each Annual General Meeting (‘AGM’).